spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

 	You can also use concatenation ``||`` operator to join strings.
 The expression can be re-written as ``(title("type") || ' Airport')``

-10. Now we have a much better looking field for airpor type, we no longer need the *type* field.
-Right-click on the layer and select :guilabel:`Properties`, switch to  :guilabel:`Attribute Forms` and turn off the *type* field by switching it to ``Hidden``.
+10. Now we have a better looking field for airport type, we no longer need the *type* field.
+Right-click on the layer and select :guilabel:`Properties`, switch to  :guilabel:`Attributes Form` and turn off the *type* field by switching the :guilabel:`Widget Type` to ``Hidden``.
 Click :guilabel:`OK`.

    .. image:: /static/3/web_mapping_with_qgis2web/images/10.png
       :align: center

-11. Now use :guilabel:`Identify Feature` tool and select an airport, you will see a new field *class* with the category of airport nicely formatted and the *type* field is removed.
+11. Now use :guilabel:`Identify Features` tool and select an airport, you will see a new field *class* with the category of airport nicely formatted and the *type* field is removed.

    .. image:: /static/3/web_mapping_with_qgis2web/images/11.png
       :align: center